scuenat/DHMTinyNetworks/README.md

 - TViT
 - Or TSwinT

-# How to run a training script
+# How to run a training for one of the tiny model
 The training script takes several parameters in consideration.
 - **dataset**: path to the dataset like the one proposed at this address (experimental holograms).
 - **batch_size**: number of holograms considered at once